csci104/site/_includes/writeups/websearch-1.md

 ```

 then `test-small/pg1.md` would have an **outgoing link** to `test-small/pg2.md` and `test-small/pg3.md`.
 And they in turn, would have one **incoming link** from `test-small/pg1.md`

+Note: We use `typedef`s in `webpage.h` to make shorter type names.
+Feel free to lookup more info on `typedef`s if they are unfamiliar.

 ### Create a Command-line UI for Searching and Displaying Page Info